-- (l) There must be at least one regular dealing day per month. - (m) The maximum interval between the lodgement of a properly documented redemption request for redemption of units/shares (whether a notice period is required or not) and the payment of redemption money to the holder may not exceed 90 calendar days. - (n) The offering document of the scheme should include a warning to the effect that the redemption price may be affected by the fluctuations in value of the underlying investments during the period between the lodgement of the redemption request and the date when the redemption price is calculated.
+- (l) There must be at least one regular dealing day per month. - (m) The maximum interval between the lodgement of a properly documented redemption request for redemption of units/shares (whether a notice period is required or not) and the payment of redemption money to the holder may not exceed 90 calendar days. - Note: A scheme may only effect redemption in specie with the prior consent of individual redeeming holder.
+The offering document must disclose the possibility of redemption in specie and the need to obtain prior consent from an individual holder for making such redemption.